Preservation & Disaster Resources

 Indianapolis, IN 46219

-The Conservation Division assists the State Archives and Indiana government in general with the preservation of delicate records.
+The Conservation Division assists the Indiana Archives and Indiana government in general with the preservation of delicate records.